-- Behaviour which will imminently result in injury to self or others. - Damage to property or behaviour that would be considered criminal if the person was the age of criminal responsibility, such as racist abuse or peer on peer abuse. - Behaviour that causes harm or injury to an individual, the community or to the environment.
+- Behaviour which will imminently result in injury to self or others. - Damage to property or behaviour that would be considered criminal if the person was the age of criminal responsibility, such as racist abuse or child on child abuse. - Behaviour that causes harm or injury to an individual, the community or to the environment.